zama-ai/concrete-ml/docs/guides/serialization.md

 ```

-Similarly, it can be dumped into a file.
+Similarly, it can be dumped into a file:

 <!--pytest-codeblocks:cont-->